GagoRobi/GagoRobi/README.md

 -->
 - 💻 I’m currently learning at Codecool
 - 🙋‍♂️ Pronouns: he/him
-- 🐱 Fun fact: My cat's name is Esther.
+- ⚡ Fun fact: Nutmeg is a hallucinogen.